zostera/django-icons/README.md

     },
 }
 ```

-The basic usage in a Django template:
+Render an icon in a Django template.

 ```djangotemplate
 {% load icons %}
 {% icon 'edit' %}
 ```

-This will generate the FontAwesome 5 pencil icon in regular style:
+This will generate the FontAwesome 5 pencil icon in regular style.

 ```html
 <i class="far fa-pencil"></i>
 ```

-Add extra classes and attributes to your predefined icon like this:
+Add extra classes and attributes to your predefined icon.

 ```djangotemplate
 {% load icons %}
 {% icon 'edit' extra_classes='fa-fw my-own-icon' title='Update' %}
 ```

-This will generate:
+These will be added to the HTML output.

 ```html
 <i class="far fa-pencil fa-fw my-own-icon" title="Update"></i>